NOMINATING PROCEDURES FOR FACULTY DISTINGUISHED TEACHING AWARDS

 - Any research as it relates to teaching.

 - Two supporting letters from colleagues (other than students) who are qualified and specifically asked to comment on the quality and nature of the nominee’s teaching.
 The best letters will include concrete examples of teaching practices.
-For the UW System awards, only one letter is needed.
-For the department/program award, the letter should be from a colleague external to the department/program.

 - A letter from the department chair (two pages maximum) supporting the nomination and stressing the nominee’s contributions to teaching.
 If the chair of a department is nominated, please provide a letter from the associate chair or from an appropriate departmental representative.
 The best letters will include: